codeperate/stencil-windicss/README.md

 This is a stencil plugin for you to use windicss in your stencil project.
 ## Important

-- Currently does not support attribute mode, compile mode and prefix.
+- Currently does not support attribute mode, compile mode, pre-flight and prefix.
 - This project is still in development.
 Take your own risk on production usage.

 ## Install